Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 > Finding the right level of abstraction is an art in of itself.
 Too high and the classes will start to appear as just layers of indirection.
-Making it hard to get any contexet when debugging and there is a ton more boilerplate.
+Making it hard to get any context when debugging and there is a ton more boilerplate.
 Too low and the classes will begin to become tightly coupled to the implementation.
 Making any change of the class very difficult, tedious, and slow.